chriskilding/jackson-dataformat-ron/README.md

 <sup>2</sup> Java does not have a native concept of tuples, so POJOs can only be mapped to structs at the moment.
 </small>

-To serialize an object, just use the `RONMapper` like you would use the `ObjectMapper`:
+To read or write an object, just use the `RONMapper` like you would use the `ObjectMapper`:

 ```java
 class MapperExample {